Part II · The Personal Scale · What am I? How should I live?

 Scholium: Anyone who claims “The Tao of Lucidity is the only correct path” is violating its core spirit.

-By P7, The Tao of Lucidity itself is a finite mapping, not a complete expression of Tao.
-By T3, the boundary of any axiomatic system is not the boundary of reality.
-Dogmatic attachment equates a finite mapping with reality itself, this is obscuration (D6), for it denies The Tao of Lucidity’s own finitude.
-By E1, obscuration is inferior to lucidity.
-Therefore, dogmatic attachment violates The Tao of Lucidity ethics.
+itself is a finite mapping, not a complete expression of Tao (P7).
+The boundary of any axiomatic system is not the boundary of reality (T3).
+Dogmatic attachment equates a finite mapping with reality itself.
+This is obscuration (D6), for it denies The Tao of Lucidity’s own finitude.
+Since obscuration is inferior to lucidity (E1), dogmatic attachment violates The Tao of Lucidity ethics.
 To claim “The Tao of Lucidity is the only correct path” is to claim that a finite mapping exhausts infinite reality, directly violating Postulate 6 and T3.

 Formal Structure Dependency Diagram